Vicwei0625/Vicwei0625.github.io/_pages/about.md

 Educational Background:
 ======
-2025 to the present, Studied at the Department of Pharmacy, School of Pharmacy, Peking University, Pursuing a doctoral degree.
+2025 to the present, Studied at the Department of Pharmacy, School of Pharmacy, Peking University, Pursuing a doctoral degree

-2023-2025, Studied at the Department of Pharmacy, School of Pharmacy, Peking University, Obtain a Master of Science degree.
+2023-2025, Studied at the Department of Pharmacy, School of Pharmacy, Peking University, Obtain a Master of Science degree

 2019-2023, Studied Pharmacy at Peking University School of Pharmacy, Obtain a Bachelor of Science degree.

 Research Areas:
 ======
-Design and development of ionizable cationic lipid libraries; organ-targeting LNP delivery vehicles; mRNA drug delivery.
+Design and development of ionizable cationic lipid libraries

+organ-targeting LNP delivery vehicles

+mRNA drug delivery.

 Publications: